Selective Factor Extraction in High Dimensions: Proofs of Theorems

-This lemma can be used to bound the last stochastic term in \eqref{est:firstineq}.
-Its proof is based on combined statistical and computational analysis as follows. \begin{lemma} Given any $K\geq \|\bsbX\|_2^2$, there exists a globally optimal solution $\bsbB^o$ to
+Lemma \ref{lemma:phostochastic} is the key to bound the last stochastic term in \eqref{est:firstineq}.
+The proof of the lemma is based on a combination of statistical and computational analyses as stated by the following two lemmas. \begin{lemma} Given any $\bsbX$ satisfying $ \|\bsbX\|_2\le 1$, there exists a globally optimal solution $\bsbB^o=(\bsb{b}_1^o,\ldots, \bsb{b}_p^o)^{\tran}$ to the problem

-such that for any $j: 1\leq j \leq p$, either $\bsb{b}_j^o=\bsb{0}$ or $\|\bsb{b}_j^o\|_2 \geq \lambda$. \end{lemma}
+such that for any $j= 1,\ldots, p$, either $\bsb{b}_j^o=\bsb{0}$ or $\|\bsb{b}_j^o\|_2 \geq \lambda$. \end{lemma}